Quantum theory for a total system including one internal measuring apparatus: Time evolution and restriction in initial condition

-Several remarks about notations: (1) In the general situation here, a superscript $\alpha$ is added to $\mu$, $\tau$, and $t$ belonging to a path $\alpha$, since the values of $\tau_i$, $\mu_{(i)}$, and $t_i$ may be different along different paths $\alpha$.
+Before continuing our discussion, it is useful to give some remarks about the notations used: (1) In the general situation here, a superscript $\alpha$ is added to $\mu$, $\tau$, and $t$ belonging to a path $\alpha$, since the values of $\tau_i$, $\mu_{(i)}$, and $t_i$ may be different along different paths $\alpha$.
 (2) We write the number $i$ in the subscript of $\mu^\alpha_{(i)}$ within parentheses, to indicate explicitly that the corresponding projection operators $\Pm$ at different splitting points $i$ may be different.
 (3) A path $\alpha$ is in fact a function of the time $t$, hence, sometimes we write $\alpha(t)$.

 The short lines and small squares in Fig.~\ref{fig-bra} form a structure like a tree.
-For this reason, we call one set of compatible splitting points and components, which stem from the same initial condition like those shown in Fig.~\ref{fig-bra}, a \emph{tree} and denote it by $\Upsilon$.
+For this reason, we call one set of compatible splitting points and components, which stem from the same initial condition, like those shown in Fig.~\ref{fig-bra}, a \emph{tree} and denote it by $\Upsilon$.
 We call a component in a tree, represented by a short line in the figure, a \emph{branch} of the tree.